 The Apex Court finally pointed out –

-• “The omission to seek such relief in Suit – I is significant and cannot be cured through a subsequent suit”.
+• “The omission to seek such relief in Suit–I is significant and cannot be cured through a subsequent suit”.

-• “The subsequent institution of Suit – II seeking declaration of ownership and recovery of possession in respect of the same property and between the same parties is, therefore, clearly hit by the provisions of Order II Rule 2, CPC.”
+• “The subsequent institution of Suit–II seeking declaration of ownership and recovery of possession in respect of the same property and between the same parties is, therefore, clearly hit by the provisions of Order II Rule 2, CPC.”

-Constructive res judicata
+SC Findings – on Constructive res judicata

-The Court quoted the following three decisions:
+The Court quoted from the following three decisions:

 (i) Forward Construction Co. v.
-Prabhat Mandal (Regd.): It observed as under:
+Prabhat Mandal,(1986) 1 SCC 100: It observed as under:

 • “20.
 So far as the first reason is concerned, the High Court in our opinion was not right in holding that the earlier judgment would not operate as res judicata as one of the grounds taken in the present petition was conspicuous by its absence in the earlier petition.